ghost-mlae/LeMa98.github.io/_pages/about.md

 ------
 - I'm a long-term reviewer of AAAI/IJCAI/ACM MM/NeurlPS and other top CCF-A/CORE A* conferences in the field of artificial intelligence and deep learning.
 I'm a student member of ACM and IEEE Society.
+- Invited reviewer for IEEE Transactions on Knowledge and Data Engineering.
 - Invited reviewer for IEEE Transactions on Intelligent Vehicles.
-- Invited reviewer for Information Sciences.
 - Intivted reviewer for IEEE Transactions on Industrial Informatics.

 Academic Internship/Working Experiences at Top Institutions